balamarimuthu/flask-bert-sentiment/README.md

 }
 ```

+---

 ## 📜 License
 This project is licensed under the MIT License.
+See the `LICENSE` file for details.